M5: Financial Modelling for Mining Companies (3-5 days)

 Case Study: 3-way Financial Models

-Building on the income model developed, design and build a forecast that includes the balance sheet and cash flow.
-Learn how to resolve circular references in interest calculations.
+Design and build a forecast model that includes the balance sheet and cash flow.
+Learn how to avoid circular references in interest calculations.

 Case Study: Company Valuation